Why practice good data management?

-As with data, documentation should be saved using stable, non-proprietary formats.
-The documentation is most useful when structured as a user's guide for the data product, which provides content details for each file and how the data were created.
-More information about the data is always preferable to less because those who are not familiar with your data will need more detailed documentation to understand your dataset.
-Long-term experimental activities require more documentation because personnel change over time.
-Write documentation for a user who is unfamiliar with your project, methods, or observations.
-See the documentation section in Submission Guidelines for examples.
+Documentation should be stored using stable, non-proprietary formats.
+Documentation is most useful when it is structured as a "user's guide" for the data product, which provides content details for each file and how the data were created.
+More information about the data is always preferable to less because those who are not familiar with your project will need more guidance.
+Long-term experimental activities also require detailed documentation because personnel could change over time.
+In general, write documentation for an audience who is inexperienced in your particular research, methods, and observations.
+See the documentation section of our Detailed Submission Guidelines for examples of documentation.

-Ensure that file transfers are done without error by comparing checksums or file sizes before and after transfers.
-Create and test back-up copies often to prevent the disaster of lost data.
-Maintain at least three copies of your data: the original, an on-site but external backup, and an off-site backup, such as on cloud-based storage.
+Ensure that file transfers can be performed without error by comparing checksums or file sizes before and after data transfers.
+Create and test back-up copies often to prevent the loss of data.
+Maintain at least three copies of your data: the original, an on-site but external backup, and an off-site backup such as on cloud-based storage.
 Periodically test that you can recover your data in the case of an emergency.

-A Data Management Plan (DMP) for a proposal is a brief document that outlines what you will do with your data during and after your research, to ensure your data will be safe, documented, and accessible now and in the future.
-A DMP developed early and used throughout the research project will increase research efficiency by making the data understandable and usable in the future and preventing duplication of research efforts.
-NASA's Terrestrial Ecology Program now requires that each proposal include a DMP of up to two pages.
+A Data Management Plan (DMP) is a brief document that outlines what you will do with your data during and after your research.
+NASA's Terrestrial Ecology Program requires that each research proposal include a DMP of up to two pages.
 Moreover, many journals require that data be made publicly available before the associated manuscript is published, and a DMP can expedite this process.

 Components of a Data Management Plan

-- Information about the data - Describe the data and their organization.
-Consider the acquisition, processing, and storage of the data to be produced.
+- Information about the data.
+Describe the data and their intended organization.
+Consider the acquisition, processing, and storage of the data that will be produced.

 - Description of the data.
-How much data will you collect and how will the data be saved?
-Avoid proprietary formats that may not be readable in the future.
+How much data will you collect and how will the data be stored?
+Avoid proprietary formats that might not be readable in the future.
 Will you explicitly measure data quality?

-- Metadata content and format - Describe the metadata necessary to make the data understood by someone outside of your project.
+- Metadata content and format.
+Describe the metadata necessary to make the data understood by someone outside of your project.
 How will metadata be created or captured and in what format or standard?

-- Policies for access, sharing and re-use - Data sharing details and obligations should be considered.
+- Policies for data access, sharing, and re-use.
+Data sharing details and obligations should be considered.
 Address ethical, privacy, intellectual property, and copyright issues for the dataset.
 When will the data be delivered?

-- Long-term archival - Where will the data be preserved?
+- Long-term preservation.
+Where will the data be published or archived?
 Who will be responsible for questions about the data and updates to the data?

-The project budget should include considerations for the time, hardware, software, and personnel required for Data Management.
+The project budget should include considerations for the time, hardware, software, and personnel needed for proper data management.